IEEPA Refund Filing Deadline: 0d 0h 0m 0s - Get Expert Help Now!

 Gold Import Regulations

 Understanding how the U.S. regulates imports of gold into the U.S. starts with knowing which gold items are defined as currency.
-For example, according to FinCEN, some gold items can be defined as either currency or monetary instruments, while others are not.
+For example, according to FinCEN, some gold items can be defined as either currency or monetary instruments:

 Currency: The coin and paper money of the United States or any other country that is: